 - I don't really need it - Excuse us?
 Do you live a busy and stressful life every day where you wear multiple hats, get up early, go to bed late, and have numerous deadlines or people who depend upon you?
 Do you have aches, pains, allergies, trouble sleeping, or simply need a quiet place to relax?
 Oh, yes, you definitely need it.

 Now that you know it's possible to turn your existing traditional shower into a home steam room, let's look at how.

 How Does a Steam Shower Work?

 The short answer is: enter, push the digital control, and relax.
-The more technical answer is that once you activate the controls, clean, fresh water enters a steam generator to create a blissful cloud of water vapor that fills the steam shower unit.
+The more technical answer is that once you activate the steam shower controls, clean, fresh water enters a steam generator to create a blissful cloud of water vapor that fills the steam shower unit.
 However, the steam shower isn't confined to only steam.
 When done steaming, many people complete their steam session with a cleansing and refreshing rinse in the shower stall.

 Top Considerations When Converting Your regular shower To Include Steam

-Here are some top considerations when deciding to convert your existing shower to include steam:
+Here are some top considerations when deciding to convert your existing shower into steam shower:

 This compact powerhouse is only the size of a typical briefcase.
 Install the steam generator almost anywhere within 60 ft. of the shower, so long as it has approximately 12 inches of clearance around the top and sides for service access and is in a heated space where there is no chance of the pipes freezing.
 Installation should be done by a licensed electrician.